cristianscheid/laravel-react-base/README.md

 - Password change functionality
 - Protected routes using Laravel Sanctum for authentication
 - Mobile-first design approach with responsive layouts

+> Note: A branch `raw` is available, providing the same project without any styling.
+This is useful for those who prefer plain CSS or frameworks like Bootstrap instead of Tailwind CSS.
+The installation process remains the same; simply use `git clone -b raw` to clone the repository.

 ## Built With